Support for online students

-In order to access online courses, you will need to know your MySVCC username and password.
+In order to access online courses, you will need to know your MySVCC username and password and have successfully set up MFA.
 New students, or those who need a password reset, should contact the helpdesk by phone at 434-949-1010.

 Beginning February 2020, new students will not have access to their student gmail account in the MySVCC portal until they have made a financial commitment to the college, though you will have immediate access to Canvas and the Student Information System (SIS).

 For information on how to look up your own username and reset your own password, please view the MySVCC Overview.

 Most classes will have some component that uses Canvas, even if it is only where you will find the syllabus and message your instructor.
 Students should be familiar with the basics of how to set up their account in Canvas, and how to access and submit work for their course.

 In the Canvas Help menu, you will also find a link to the Canvas Student Guides that will show you how to complete any task as a student in Canvas.
 In that same help menu, you will find the phone number for after-hours Canvas student help - 877-875-8425 - and the Canvas Student Chat.

 Please plan to use the Canvas help phone/chat if you experience problems with the course technology after hours, on weekends, or holidays.
 While there is usually someone looking at help tickets over the weekend, instructors do not always check their email if you message them, and there will be weekends and holidays where the Canvas Admin and IT staff are not available.